ipfs/js-ipfs/packages/ipfs-message-port-protocol/README.md

 const { port1, port2 } = new MessageChannel()

-// Will copy underyling memory port1.postMessage(encodeCID(cid))
+// Will copy underlying memory port1.postMessage(encodeCID(cid))

 // Will transfer underlying memory (cid is corrupt on this thread)